oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/configure-dg/configure-dg.md

   Notice that we don't specify the static service (suffixed with _DGMGRL), because, under normal operation, the broker expects the standby to be mounted, therefore the default service is available.

-1. (Optional): set the `StaticConnectIdentifier` for both databases.
+1. Set the `StaticConnectIdentifier` for both databases.
   Although the broker builds the default static connect identifier if it's not explicitly configured, it is still a good practice to set it to ease troubleshooting.
+In this lab, we need to set it to specify the FQDN of the hosts, or the DNS will not solve the remote host.

   Replace `ADGHOL0_UNIQUE_NAME`, `ADGHOL0_SCI`, `ADGHOL1_UNIQUE_NAME`, and `ADGHOL1_SCI` with the actual values:
   ```